 From there, I sought out the teachings and presence of Swami Satchidananda in 1971.
 He was so full of love and wisdom (and humor).
 I had first seen him when he opened the 1969 Woodstock Music festival leading 400,000 of us chanting ‘Om Shanti Om’.
-I soon lived in his Integral Yoga Institute ashram where I studied Eastern scriptures, trained to teach Hatha Yoga and, by the seat of my pants, led Friday night kirtans.
+I soon lived in his Integral Yoga Institute ashram where I studied Eastern scriptures, trained to teach Hatha Yoga and, by the scared seat of my pants, led Friday night kirtans.
 Satchidananda impacted me hugely through his teachings and presence.
 I experienced so much unconditional love radiating from him.

 In early 1972, I read the ground-breaking book ‘Be Here Now’ by Ram Dass.
 I had never heard of him but I now had to meet him!
 I felt an instantly strong bond and a feeling of being ‘totally at home’ in myself when with him.
 This is an understatement.
 I couldn’t stay away!
-I made frequent visits to him at his father’s summer estate in New Hampshire.
+I made frequent visits to him at his father’s summer house in New Hampshire.
 On the big lawn, he would hold talks, take questions, share kirtan chants and meditation practices, and lead us in Sufi dancing.
 With no notes, he would speak for hours and the most profound, eloquent, and heart-stirring teachings would simply flow out of him.
 It was as if he were channeling the spiritual wisdom of the ages.
 He was incredibly generous with me and we would exchange letters and get together in person to lighten-up my perceived heavy life dramas.